ansible/tox-ansible/README.md

     devel
 ```

-This will skip tests in any environment that use ansible 2.9 or the devel branch.
-The list of strings are used for a simple string in string comparison of environment names.
+This will skip tests in any environment that uses Ansible 2.9 or the devel branch.
+The list of strings is used for a simple string in string comparison of environment names.

 ## Overriding the configuration